March 17, 2021

 - More than four decades of dedicated security industry leadership and service, including in 1978 founding (with friend George Frick) one of the foremost wholesale central station businesses, COPS Monitoring

-- Career in security career began after being appointed to install alarms systems for a furniture store chain where he had been hired for a different job
+- Career in security began after being appointed to install alarms systems for a furniture store chain where he had been hired for a different job

 - Pioneered high quality professional wholesale alarm monitoring, making it available to dealers of any size at an affordable price